JonathanRiche/memos-cli/README.md

 2. Clone this repository:
    ```
    git clone https://github.com/yourusername/memos-cli.git
-   cd memos-cli
+   cd use-memos-cli
    ```
 3. Build the project:
    ```
    cargo build --release
    ```
-4. The binary will be available in `target/release/memos-cli`
+4. The binary will be available in `target/release/use-memos-cli`

 ## Usage